 We arrived at Haw Par Villa at just before 9am, and had to wait a few minutes until the gates opened.
 No crowds here, we were the only ones waiting.
 In fact, during our visit we saw only a handful of other people.
 For me this was fantastic, I am not a fan of large crowds.

 Haw Par Villa is described as a theme park, but you won’t find any roller coasters, overpriced food or souvenir shops here.
 It was built back in 1937 as a private garden by brothers Aw Boon Haw and Aw Boon Par, better known as the inventors and sellers of Tiger Balm.
-It consists of dioramas and displays dedicated to Chinese mythology and morality.
+As such, sometimes sometimes in Singapore Haw Par Villa is called the Tiger Balm Gardens.
+It consists of over 1000 statues and 150 dioramas and displays dedicated to Chinese mythology and morality.

-One area is called the Ten Courts of Hell, and its gory displays depict the process undertaken between dying and reincarnation.
-If you don’t get judged “good” by the first court, there are some pretty bad things that could happen before moving on to your next life.
+One renowned area is called the Ten Courts of Hell, and its gory displays depict the process undertaken between dying and reincarnation.
+After death you are judged by each court in turn, and punished if required.
+If you don’t get judged “good” by each court, there are some pretty gory things that could happen before you can move on to your next life.

 Between the many stories were statues of all sorts of animals.
 In fact, almost anything you can think of.
 It was really surprising to find koalas, kangaroos, and emus of various sizes and colours in one area.
 New Zealand got a nod too with the kiwi also appearing.